mluukkai/ohtu2017/web/cucumber.md

 ## vaatimuksien ilmaiseminen

 Laskurin haluttua toimintaa kuvaavat seuraavat user storyt
-* As an user I want to be able to increase the counter value
+* As a user I want to be able to increase the counter value
-* As an user I want to be able to set the counter to value zero
+* As a user I want to be able to set the counter to value zero

 Cucumberissa (ja muutamassa muussakin BDD-työkaluissa) vaatimukset ilmaistaan [Gherkin](https://cucumber.io/docs/reference#gherkin)-formaatissa.
 User storya vastaava asia on _Feature_.
 Laskimen Storyt voidaan ilmaista seuraavasti:

 <pre>
-Feature: As an user I want to be able to increase the counter value
+Feature: As a user I want to be able to increase the counter value
 </pre>

 <pre>
-Feature: As an user I want to be able to set the counter to value zero
+Feature: As a user I want to be able to set the counter to value zero
 </pre>

 Jokainen feature talletetaan omaan _.feature-päätteiseen_ tiedostoonsa.
 Featuret sijoitetaan gradle-projekteissa hakemiston _src/test/resources/_ alle.
 Esimerkkiprojektissamme featuret ovat tiedostoissa _src/test/resources/ohtu/increasingCounter.feature_ ja _src/test/resources/ohtu/resetingCounter.feature_